mattogodoy/open-rally-computer/docs/manual/manual_english.md

 On this screen you can see:
 - The speed at which you are currently traveling.
 - The average speed since the last total distance reset carried out from the configuration menu.
 **NOTE**: This average includes the time the motorcycle is not moving.
-This is especially useful to know your real average the regularity rallies.
+This is especially useful to know your real average for regularity rallies.
 - The maximum speed reached since the last reset carried out from the settings menu setting.
 This value is useful to avoid being penalized in rallies where speed maximum is limited.
 **Controls**
 On this screen, the remote control buttons fulfill the following functions: